geoffreylitt/homepage/source/projects/quadcopter.html.md

 layout: simple
 ---

-# Autonomous quadcopter
+# Autonomous Quadcopter

-As an independent undergrad project in Electrical Engineering (along with one fellow EECS student), I built a quadcopter that could stably fly alongside a wall.
+As an independent research project together with another student advised by Prof. Roman Kuc at Yale, I built a wall-following system for a quadcopter drone.
+The project involved mounting a lightweight rotating sonar and enabling it to wirelessly communicate with a computer running realtime algorithms that interpreted the raw sensor data and controlled the drone.

+The drone was able to successfully fly at a close distance along a wall without colliding with it, demonstrating the viability of sonar as a sensing platform for a drone.

 ![](/images/project_images/quadcopter/device.jpg)

 **Hardware**: We mounted a sonar sensor actuated by a servo, an Arduino microcontroller, and an Xbee wireless communciations device onto an off-the-shelf Parrot quadcopter.

 **Software**: We used the rotating sonar to gather distance measurements from around the quadcopter and sent them wirelessly to a laptop.
 We wrote control algorithms running on the laptop which processed the distance measurements and sent back control data to the drone.

-Managing the weight of the hardware was a major challenge.
-We used foamcore as a mounting material to save weight.

 We were able to get the quadcopter flying alongside the wall fairly reliably.
 With more time, we would have liked to explore more advanced